Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 6. Restart your SwitchBot App.

 7. If you have multiple phones, try updating the firmware using a different phone to see if it helps.

-8. If the issue still exists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will forward your feedback to our development team for further assistance.

 ---